tariq-eden/grants-process/Admin RAT/Planning/CAQDAS options to replace NVivo.md

 ## Progress Details:

+### 20201218

+Chandra, Yanto, and Liang Shang.
+2019.
+Qualitative Research Using R: A Systematic Approach.
+Singapore: Springer.

 ### 20201217 - CAQDAS alternatives - QDA Minor
 Christina Silver (who runs the CAQDAS networking project in the UK and co-wrote the 'Using Software in Qualitative Research' text book), after hearing about our issues with the amount of data and project requirements etc., gave me this advice:
 - QDA Minor is the top recommendation as it was specifically designed for qual-heavy mixed-methods and is the best option for handling large data sets - it can also import from NVivo, allows for exporting everything in ways that are compatible with R, can be used by teams via merging (similar to NVivo but better), has track changes via a command log  function, and has a report manager that documents everything done for documentation, etc.,  While designed for Windows, there is a way to used on macs as well.
 (Cost for Academic use: $595USD to purchase, or $238USD to lease per year ) https://www.surrey.ac.uk/sites/default/files/2020-11/qda-miner-distinguishing-features.pdf .